Public Projects with Preferences and Predictions: Incorporating External Welfare

 \section{Incorporating External Welfare}

-In this section, we propose mechanisms for public projects with \emph{external welfare}, meaning estimates or projections of the impact of the project additional to the values of the agents participating in the mechanism.
-First, we will suppose that the external welfare impacts are fixed and known to the mechanism.
-In Section \ref{sec:predictions}, we will use this section's mechanism for our main problem, the case where external welfare impacts are forecasts from (manipulable) mechanisms.
+In this section, we propose mechanisms for public projects with \emph{external welfare}, meaning estimates or projections of an externality of the project on non-decisionmakers.
+We will suppose that the external welfare impacts are fixed and common knowledge of the agents and the mechanism.
+Thus we are in a special case of the setting in Section \ref{sec:general-mechanism} without an aggregation stage, where the external welfare impacts are fully known in advance, i.e. $B_k = \hat{B}_k = B_k^*$ is the external welfare impact of alternative $k$.
+In Section \ref{sec:predictions}, we will extend to the general case where external welfare impacts are forecasts from (manipulable) aggregation mechanisms.